Get legal support

 If a renter stays in the property, the rental provider can apply to VCAT for a ‘possession order’.
 This means that a hearing will be listed sometime after the termination date.

-Read our Guide to VCAT hearing processes for more information about how to prepare.
+Read our Guide to VCAT hearings processes for more information about how to prepare your client for a hearing, including adjournments, missed hearings, and what happens if a possession order is made.

 Justice Connect and the following services may be able to provide free advice or assistance regarding a notice to vacate: